-Early in the twentieth century, when Texas was a Baptist bastion, Fort Worth’s First Baptist Church was a turreted stone fortress of fundamentalism, and its pastor, J. Frank Norris, was the most prominent man of God in the South.
+In the first half of the twentieth century, when Texas was a Baptist bastion, Fort Worth’s First Baptist Church was a fortress of fundamentalism, and its pastor, J. Frank Norris, was the most prominent man of God in the South.

 J. Frank Norris was part preacher, part showman; his church was part sanctuary, part circus tent.